 The Landscape of Mental Health Medications

-Before diving into the patenting process, it’s essential to grasp the broader picture of the mental health medication landscape.
+Before diving into the patent application process, it's essential to grasp the broader picture of the mental health medication landscape.

 Evolution of Antidepressants and Mood Stabilizers